traditya/movielens/README.md

 download-data.R --> download movielens data from http://files.grouplens.org/datasets/movielens/ml-10m.zip

-wrangle-data.R --> wrangle raw data to create movielens dataframe
+wrangle-data.R --> wrangle raw data to create movielens dataframe.

 analysis.R --> contains the data partition into train, test and validation set.
-Comparing different models to see which one has the minimum loss (RMSE)
+Comparing different models to see which one has the minimum loss defined with RMSE.